Trivivium/devops-2k20/report/REPORT.md

 This document is the final report of Group b (2k20 MSc) for the _DevOps, Software Evolution and Software Maintenance_ course at IT University of Copenhagen, held in spring 2020.
-It will detail the process of migrating the Minitwit platform (a really simple social network similar to Twitter), refactoring of its system, major devops tasks we have done throughout the course, our team and repository organization and strategies.
-Report is divided by sections, not by the timeline, so the reader can get better overview of our work.
-We also argued for the choice of technologies and decisions we had made.
+The course revolved around a simple social network inspired by Twitter, called MiniTwit, written in the [flask](https://flask.palletsprojects.com/en/1.1.x/) framework in python.
+This process comprised of migrating and refactoring of the system as well as the implementation and configuration of various DevOps tools.
+This report focuses on the tools used and the reason for this, as well as the development practices undertaken.
+It is expected that the reader knows the basic expectation of the course and the goals - this report focuses not on the timeline nor overall order of actions, but rather the specific choices and the reason for those choices - additionally we will reflect on the choices, both regarding the effects it had on this project as well as the takeaways we were left with regarding future projects.
-At the end of the document, we give a summary of what were our biggest issues and challenges, what we have learned out of that and what could have done better.
+The report first presents the technical stack, i.e the tools and services utilized, whereafter it goes through our development practices and the concrete way these tools fitted into this context.
+Lastly we evaluate on all these choices and tie it all together in a conclusion that, in broad terms, paints a picture of the takeaways we were left with as a result of this course.

 ## Technology Stack

-The MiniTwit solution is only a small part of the system, which consists of various tools and utilities that improve the development flow, monitoring, logging and performance of the MiniTwit application.
+The MiniTwit solution is only a small part of the developed system, which consists of various tools and utilities that improve the development flow, monitoring, logging and performance of the MiniTwit application.
 The following diagram, and sections shows how these services fit together and form the architecture surrounding the solution.
 The diagram shows the type of connections, as well as any relevant comment to that connection.

 ![Deployment Diagram](./images/deployment_diagram.png)